AbsaOSS/pramen/README.md

   pramen-runner_2.11-x.y.z.jar --workflows /path/my_workflow1.conf,/path/my_workflow2.conf
 ```

-If one of workflows fails, the rest will still be attempted.
-The command will return non-zero exit code if at least one
+If one of the workflows fails, the rest will still be attempted.
+The command will return a non-zero exit code if at least one
-of pipelines fail.
+of the pipelines fails.

 ### Running built-in jobs